Symmetry Breaking and Link Homologies I: The invariant of (framed) links and the Galois symmetry

 Given a link $L$ described by the closure of a braid word on $r$ strands, define the normalized, filtered $\SU(r)$-equivariant spectrum as described in \ref{stableLI}

 where $w \in \Br(r)$ is any braid with presentation $w_I$, that represents the link $L$.
-This normalization corrects for the filtration shifts and suspensions that one encounters in proving invariance under the various properties.
-This topological normalization may differ from other algebraic normalizations, see remark \ref{normalization}. \end{defn}
+This normalization corrects for the filtration shifts and suspensions that one encounters in proving invariance under the various properties (see remark \ref{normalization}). \end{defn}